component-driven/component-driven-development/src/exercises/exercise07/Readme.md

 ### Task

-Create a panel components.
+Create a panel component.
 Panel is a visually distinctive block of content, in our case with a light gray border, slight border radius and some padding.

 ### Solution